Daoist-Ye/-_-/Task 3/README.md

-# 🚀 Sigma Events
+# 🚀 VenueVerse Events

-Welcome to Sigma Events, an easy-to-use website for organizing and participating in events hassle-free.
-Check it out <a href="https://EventManager.netlify.app/"><kbd>here</kbd></a>.
+Welcome to VenueVerse Events, an easy-to-use website for organizing and participating in events hassle-free.

 This project simplifies event planning and participation with an intuitive and user-friendly interface, built using Next.js, Tailwind CSS, and MongoDB.